Vacuum polarization in a one-dimensional effective quantum-electrodynamics model: Exact 1D hydrogen-like Dirac model

 In Ref.~\onlinecite{AudTou-JCP-23} (Section III.D and Appendix E), it was attempted to calculate the charge of the vacuum of the present model using the notion of ``$P^0$-trace'' of Refs.~\onlinecite{HaiLewSer-CMP-05,HaiLewSerSol-PRA-07,GraLewSer-CMP-09}.
 A rough numerical integration suggested that the $P^0$-trace formula of the charge of the vacuum gives zero, similarly to what is obtained in the 3D case in the presence of an UV momentum cutoff.
 However, for the present work, we have performed a more careful numerical integration which shows in fact that the $P^0$-trace formula of the (opposite) charge of the vacuum is numerically identical to the integral of the vacuum-polarization density, i.e. the fractional fermion number ${\cal N}^\text{vp}$.
-The fact that the $P^0$-trace formula of the charge of the vacuum is not an integer implies that the vacuum-polarization density matrix $\hat{\b{n}}_1^{\text{vp}}(p,p')$ [Eq.~(\ref{n1vppp})] of the present model is not a Hilbert-Schmidt operator in the infinite UV momentum cutoff limit (see Refs.~\onlinecite{HaiLewSer-CMP-05,HaiLewSerSol-PRA-07}).
-According to the Shale-Stinespring theorem~\cite{ShaSti-JMM-65,Tha-BOOK-92}, this implies in turn that, in this limit, the polarized vacuum state of the present model cannot be reached from a unitary transformation of the free vacuum state in the second-quantized Fock space (see, also, Refs.~\onlinecite{FalGro-LMP-87,GroOpe-NPB-87}).
+The fact that the $P^0$-trace formula of the charge of the vacuum is not an integer implies that the vacuum-polarization density matrix $\hat{\b{n}}_1^{\text{vp}}(p,p')$ [Eq.~(\ref{n1vppp})] of the present model is not a Hilbert-Schmidt operator and/or is not the difference of two projectors in the infinite UV momentum cutoff limit (see Refs.~\onlinecite{HaiLewSer-CMP-05,HaiLewSerSol-PRA-07}).
+If $\hat{\b{n}}_1^{\text{vp}}(p,p')$ were not a Hilbert-Schmidt operator, this would imply, according to the Shale-Stinespring theorem~\cite{ShaSti-JMM-65,Tha-BOOK-92}, that the polarized vacuum state of the present model, in the infinite UV momentum cutoff limit, could not be reached from a unitary transformation of the free vacuum state in the second-quantized Fock space (see, also, Refs.~\onlinecite{FalGro-LMP-87,GroOpe-NPB-87}).
+In any case, this confirms that the fact that the total vacuum-polarization density does not integrate to zero in the present 1D model is completely different from the situation of charge renormalization in 3D in the presence of an UV momentum cutoff.
+In the latter case, the vacuum-polarization density also does not integrate to zero but the vacuum-polarization density matrix is a Hilbert-Schmidt operator, the $P^0$-trace is an integer defining the charge of the vacuum, and the Shale-Stinespring theorem applies.